 - He didn’t take any traceable devices with him, as his cell phone and Apple Watch were both found at home

 - On August 8, Cefolia was reported missing

 - On August 10, Cefolia’s family hired a private investigator

 - Police and volunteers have carried out several searches of Waterfall Glen Forest Preserve, and while some articles of clothing have been found, none of them were linked to Cefolia

 A few more things to note:

-- Cefolia was trying to sell his Elmhurst home, and it hit the market on June 16, had a price reduction on July 16, and had a further price reduction on August 4 (two days before he went missing); it ended up finally selling just over a week ago, on November 5
+- Cefolia was trying to sell his Elmhurst home, and it hit the market on June 16, had a price reduction on July 16, and had a further price reduction on August 4 (two days before he went missing); it ended up finally selling on November 5

-- There’s video surveillance of Cefolia getting gas before going to Waterfall Glen Forest Preserve, where his car was found; he appears to have spent nearly three minutes putting gas in his car, which suggests he was filling the tank, rather than just topping it off because he was running low (his car is the Range Rover that can be seen in the distance for the second half of the video)
+- There’s video surveillance of Cefolia getting gas before going to Waterfall Glen Forest Preserve, where his car was found; he spent $59.50 on gas, which suggests he was filling up the tank, rather than just topping off the tank to get somewhere nearby (his car is the Range Rover Sport that can be seen in the distance for the second half of the video)